jonathan-armstrong-303/vagrant-greenplum-6.1.4-install/README.md

 The author had an incredible amount of difficulty with a couple of [usually] fairly trivial tasks when setting up this Vagrant cluster:

-1. Setting up passwordless ssh between nodes which necessitated changing some of the /etc/sshd/sshd.config parameters (I don't even know if these were _necessarily_ necessary to remove; however, after a couple of days of flailing with what should have been a trivial task, I did not mess with the configuration once it was finally working);
+1. Setting up passwordless ssh between nodes which necessitated changing some of the /etc/sshd/sshd.config parameters (I don't even know if these were _necessarily_ necessary to remove; however, after a couple of days of flailing with what should have been a trivial task, I did not change with the configuration once it was finally working);

 2. Getting the final lap of the installation (which must be run as the "gpadmin" user -- not root) to transpire using a regular Vagrant provisioning script executed when the cluster is built.